Book of Enoch: Book of Parables

-In 1893, R. Charles judged Chapter 71 to be a later addition.
-He later changed his opinion and gave an early date for the work between 94 and 64 BCE.
-The 1906 article by Emil G. Hirsch in the Jewish Encyclopedia states that Son of Man is found in the Book of Enoch, but never in the original material.
+In 1893, Robert Charles judged chapter 71 to be a later addition.
+He later changed his opinion and gave an early date for the work between 94 and 64 BC.

+The 1906 article by Emil G. Hirsch in The Jewish Encyclopedia states that Son of Man is found in the Book of Enoch, but never in the original material.
 It occurs in the "Noachian interpolations" (lx.
 10, lxxi.
-14), wherein it has clearly no other meaning than 'man'.
+14), wherein it has clearly no other meaning than "man".
 The author of the work misuses or corrupts the titles of the angels.

-Charles views the title Son of Man, as found in the Book of Parables, as referring to a supernatural person, a Messiah who is not of human descent.
-In that part of the Book of Enoch known as the Similitudes, it has the technical sense of a supernatural Messiah and judge of the world (xlvi.
+Charles views the title Son of Man, as found in the Book of Parables, as referring to a supernatural person: a messiah who is not of human descent.
+In that part of the Book of Enoch, known as the Similitudes, it has the technical sense of a supernatural Messiah and judge of the world (xlvi.
 2, xlviii.
 2, lxx.
 27); universal dominion and preexistence are predicated of him (xlviii.
 2, lxvii.
 6).
 He sits on God's throne (xlv.
 3, li.
 3), which is his own throne.
-Though Charles does not admit it, according to Emil G. Hirsch these passages betray Christian redaction and emendation.
+Charles's translation of 1 Enoch 71:14, however, renders the passage "This is the Son of Man," thereby distinguishing Enoch from the figure.
+The surviving Ethiopic text uses the second-person pronoun, yielding "You are that Son of Man."
+According to Emil G. Hirsch these passages betray Christian redaction and emendation.

 A number of scholars have suggested that passages in the Book of Parables are Noachian interpolations.
 These passages seem to interrupt the flow of the narrative.
 Darrell D. Hannah suggests that these passages are not, in total, novel interpolations, but rather derived from an earlier Noah apocryphon.
-He believes that some interpolations refer to Herod the Great and should be dated to around 4 BCE.
+He believes that some interpolations refer to Herod the Great and should be dated to around 4 BC.